 The College may require a statement from a physician in the following instances:

 - The absence exceeds 24 consecutively scheduled work hours or exceeds 3 consecutive days on which the employee was scheduled to work.

 - The absence occurs within 2 weeks prior to an employee’s final scheduled day of work before termination of employment, except in the case of temporary employees.

 - The absence occurs after 4 unforeseeable and undocumented absences within a 3 month period.

 In order to protect both you and the College, a physician's certification may be required before you can return to work.

 The College will try to hold open, for a reasonable period, the position of a person on extended sick leave.
 However, re-employment after an extended sick leave may require changes in assignment, duties, or schedule.
 Please also refer to the Family and Medical Leave Act.

-If, after six months' time, you are still unable to return to work because of illness or injury, you would be eligible to apply for Total Disability Benefits which, if approved by the insurance company medical reviewers, would guarantee you a monthly benefit for as long as you are certified disabled by the insurance company, up to age 65, or according to provisions of the Total Disability Plan after that age.
-Please refer to the Total Disability section of this handbook for provisions of the plan.
+If, after six months' time, you are still unable to return to work because of illness or injury, employees eligible for the College’s benefit plans may apply for Long Term Disability benefits.
+Please refer to the Long Term Disability section of this handbook for provisions of the plan

 Employees may use up to six (6) of their accrued sick days or 40 hours, whichever is greater, per year to care for sick family members, attend to personal emergencies, or to conduct other personal business that conflicts with the employee’s regular work day.
 By their nature, some uses of personal leave do not permit advance notice.
 However, when possible, employees should discuss the need for personal leave in advance with supervisors and coordinate to meet their own needs and the needs of the department to the extent possible.